vicajilau/vicajilau/README.md

 iOS, Android o Flutter.
 A native mobile technology enthusiast.

 - 🔭 I’m currently working as Mobile Chapter Lead at [Capgemini](https://www.capgemini.com/).
-- 🌱 I'm always learning and discovering any new mobile technology within the Flutter, iOS or Android.
+- 🌱 I'm always learning and discovering any new mobile technology within the Flutter, iOS and Android.
 - 👯 I always look forward to working with others on projects that sound exciting and fun.
 - 🧑‍🏫 I contribute to different communities as a speaker and trainer in mobile technology.
 - 💬 I spread the word about mobile technology on [my personal blog](https://www.victorcarreras.dev/).